elpatron68/SailawayGribConverter/Readme.md

 # Sailaway Grib Converter

-This program converts Xygrib files downloaded from qtVLM for usage with Sailaway.
-It adds 3 hours to the grib using `wgrib2.exe`.
+This program converts Xygrib files downloaded from qtVLM for usage with [Sailaway](https://sailaway.world/).

+It shifts the grib 3 hours to the future using `wgrib2.exe` to better match the Sailaway weather calculation.

 ## Installation